 We offer four FULL scholarships (for puppy and training), thanks to Lisa Maloff for donating full funding!

-We offer five $500 training scholarships, thanks to PetSmart Gives Back, from the Truxel Road, CA PetSmart store!
+We also offer five $500 training scholarships, thanks to PetSmart Gives Back, from the Truxel Road, CA PetSmart store!

 HomeFront Dogs helps eligible veterans with service related disabilities to train a dog or puppy to become their service dog.
 We concentrate on teaching the dogs what they need to do to mitigate the effects of PTSD and TBI.
 Dogs being trained primarily for mobility will require a facilitator to help with the training.
 Others are trying to copy our name and program, Homefront Dogs is an official, registered, trade name for Gabby Jack Ranch’s special veteran program.
 Our name and program are approved by the IRS as a 501 (c) (3) non-profit corporation and donations made to support Gabby Jack Ranch’s Homefront Dogs program are tax deductible.